dse/perl-transaction-register/README.md

 not supported.
 If the year is not specified it is relative to the previously specified transaction date or the starting-date.

+I might modify this to support any Time::ParseDate-compatible format that doesn't contain whitespace.

 With `account-type = checking`, transaction amounts are normally debits.
 In parentheses they are credits.
 (That might be backwards to some, but at least in my case most of my transactions are debits so I